OpenCourier: an Open Protocol for Building a Decentralized Ecosystem of Community-owned Delivery Platforms: Introduction

-The proliferation of local, indie platforms across the United States provides evidence of the viability of decentralized, community-owned infrastructures~\cite{liu2024mapping, sultan2025comparative}.
-However, persistent challenges noted above highlight limitations of simply building more local platforms.
-Inspired by the recent push toward decentralization in social media, we propose a enabling the development of a decentralized ecosystem that shifts control away from monopolistic entities and toward a collectively governed \textit{network}.
-This ecosystem connects independent delivery platforms and organizations through an open protocol (\OpenCourier{}), which standardizes data formats and defines communication patterns among delivery platforms, couriers, and service requesters.
+One promising path forward comes from recent moves to decentralize social media, which show that alternative models not only are possible but also can become widely used by leveraging open protocols \citep{masnick2019protocol}.
+Inspired by this push~\cite{twitter_mastodon_bloomberg, twitter_mastodon_mit_review}, we envision a decentralized network that shifts control away from monopolistic entities and toward a collectively governed network.
+This network is facilitated by an open {\em protocol}, which standardizes data formats and defines communication patterns to make interaction possible across a diverse ecosystem of delivery platforms, couriers, and service requesters.

-The goal of this white paper is to introduce \OpenCourier{} and outline a blueprint of the decentralized ecosystem of community-owned delivery platforms that it creates an infrastructural foundation for.
-Providing a reference implementation of an \OpenCourier{}-compatible app as well as sketches to show how the protocol would work in action, we invite practitioners and researchers in the delivery industry to join the ecosystem and build technical infrastructure with the \OpenCourier{} protocol.
+The goal of this paper is to outline a blueprint of the decentralized network of delivery platforms, enabled by an open protocol, which we provide details of in the Appendix.
+We also illustrate how the network and the protocol would work in action to improve the workers' well-being, focusing on three challenges that have persisted in the platform era.